Chavidef/67OorahScraping/README.md

 Oorah Scraping is a website which randomly chooses one prize from the Oorah auction website, using scraping.

 To run this application, click 'Code' and then 'Download ZIP'.
+There is no database used.